sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

 agent = MinesweeperAgent(9, 9, 10)
 ```

 The state of a Minesweeper board is represented as an image with dimensions being equal to that of the board.
 Number tiles are represented by integers ranging from 1 to 8.
-0 represents an empty tile, -1 represents unknown and -2 represents a bomb.
+0 represents an empty tile, -1 represents unknown and -2 represents a mine.
 These integers are scaled to be between -1 and 1 by dividing by 8.
 Since the states can be treated as images, I used a convolutional neural network so that my model can learn local patterns regardless of where they are in the 'image'.
 Code for my neural network can be found [here](https://github.com/sdlee94/Minesweeper-AI-Reinforcement-Learning/blob/master/DQN.py).
-From trying out different numbers of layers/neurons, I decided on 4 convolutional layers of 128 neurons each followed by 2 fully connected dense layers of 512 neurons each (will expand on this more later).
+From trying out different numbers of layers/neurons, I decided on 4 convolutional layers of 128 neurons each followed by 2 fully connected dense layers of 512 neurons each (will explain my choice later).

 The reward structure for my Minesweeper agent is as follows: